 - Scrutinize your roof following a weather event - Following a wind or other weather-related event, scrutinize your roof for any damage.
 If damage has occurred, you will want to mitigate further damage to your roof or any content in your home.
 Failure to take precautions to prevent further damage can void part or all of a usually covered claim.

-- Take pictures of all damaged areas - In the 2020s, it can be possible to email or even text photos of your roof damage to an insurance claims adjustor or roof repair specialist to help speed the process of roof replacement along.
+- Take pictures of all damaged areas - In 2021, it can be possible to email or even text photos of your roof damage to an insurance claims adjustor or roof repair specialist to help speed the process of roof replacement along.
 Take pictures from a safe vantage point, note the date and time, and any info about the incident that caused the damage.